freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/export.md

 ## Material Payload

-If a `IVpeMaterialV1Translator` is registered and captures material data, export writes:
+If an `IVpeMaterialTranslator` is registered and captures material data, export writes:

-- `table/meta/materials.v1.json` - contains material profiles, texture metadata, per-renderer state not covered by glTF
+- `table/meta/materials.json` - a `VpeMaterialsPayload` with material profiles, texture metadata, and per-renderer state not covered by glTF.
+It carries a `FormatVersion` so readers can skip versions they don't understand.
-- `table/meta/textures.bin` - contains raw concatenation of VPE-owned texture blobs.

-Each `VpeTextureAssetV1` records the byte range for its payload as `ByteOffset` and `ByteLength`.

-The exporter also records:

-- color space
-- wrap/filter/aniso settings
-- mip intent
-- runtime compression intent
+- `table/textures/<file>` - one plain PNG/JPEG **source file per texture**, stored (not deflated).
+These are the original asset bytes, shipped losslessly: no re-encode and no block compression at export time.

+Each texture is described by a `VpeTexture` entry in the payload.
+Instead of a byte range, the entry references its file by name (`FileName`) — the zip central directory *is* the offset table.
+Each entry also records:

+- `Id` (the value `VpeTextureRef.TextureId` points at)
+- `MimeType` (`image/png` or `image/jpeg`)
+- `ColorSpace` (`sRGB` or `Linear`)
+- `WrapMode`, `FilterMode`, `AnisoLevel`
-- dimensions
+- `GenerateMipMaps`
+- `RuntimeCompress` (a hint for readers that load the source without a cook path)
-- MIME type
+- `Width`, `Height`

-The important detail here is that texture metadata and texture bytes are separate. `materials.v1.json` tells runtime what a texture means and where it belongs; `textures.bin` carries the bytes.
+The important detail is that texture metadata and texture bytes are separate. `materials.json` tells runtime what a texture means and where it belongs; the file under `table/textures/` carries the bytes.
+Texture byte-loading at export is deferred and run on worker threads (`VpeTextureBlobSource` / `VpeTextureBlobLoader`), so disk reads and any PNG-16→8 conversion stay off the main thread.

-The table inspector includes two texture compression toggles:
+The table inspector exposes two texture-compression toggles.
+Because the package now ships lossless sources, both only affect the **fallback** runtime path — a reader that decodes the source itself instead of using the cooked cache (see [import](import.md)):

-- `Compress sidecar textures (Unity runtime compression)` writes `RuntimeCompress` into each side-channel texture asset, allowing developers to compare packages where the reader compresses decoded linear side textures against packages where it keeps those decoded textures uncompressed.
+- `Compress sidecar textures (Unity runtime compression)` sets `RuntimeCompress` on every `VpeTexture`, so a non-cooking reader block-compresses decoded linear textures.
-- `Compress glTF textures` controls images that remain inside `table.glb`.
-When disabled, the writer post-processes the GLB and replaces matching glTF image payloads with the original PNG/JPEG asset bytes.
-- `Compress runtime normal maps (Unity runtime compression)` writes `RuntimeCompress` onto normal-map references, allowing developers to compare HDRP's repacked normal maps with and without Unity runtime texture compression.
+- `Compress runtime normal maps (Unity runtime compression)` sets `RuntimeCompress` on RGB-packed normal references, so a non-cooking reader block-compresses normals after repacking them.

+The older `Compress glTF textures` toggle is gone: captured-material textures no longer live in the GLB, so there is nothing to compress there.

 ### Texture Ownership

-The exporter intentionally splits texture ownership.
-Some textures stay on the GLB path while some textures are side-channeled into `textures.bin`

-Textures that typically stay on the GLB path:

-- opaque lit base color
-- emissive
-- most unlit color maps
-- supported normal maps

-Textures that are side-channeled:

-- HDRP `MaskMap`
-- HDRP `ThicknessMap`
-- alpha-bearing lit base color maps
-- decal base color maps
-- decal mask maps
-- VPE metal shader graph mask maps
-- VPE rubber shader graph base color and mask maps

-The reason is not convenience but correctness.
-Those maps either do not fit cleanly into glTF, rely on semantics that the fallback GLB path cannot preserve reliably, or come from VPE-specific shader graph slots that plain glTF does not understand.
+The exporter splits texture ownership by **material**, not by individual map.
+For every material the active translator recognizes — HDRP/Lit, HDRP/Decal, HDRP/Unlit, and VPE's metal, rubber, DMD and fabric/silk shader graphs — **all** of its textures (base color, normal, mask, emissive, thickness, and so on) are written to the source layer (`table/textures/`) and referenced by `TextureId` from the profile.
+The GLB carries no image bytes for those materials.

+Textures stay in the GLB only for **unsupported** shaders — materials the translator does not recognize and therefore does not capture (it calls `RegisterUnsupportedMaterial` for them).
+Those keep their textures on the imported glTF path as a visual fallback, with the original asset bytes swapped back in (`GlbImageSwap`) so that path stays lossless too.

+This is the change that makes runtime import fast: the GLB path does no PNG decode for captured materials, and the player cooks the source textures once into GPU-ready data and caches them locally (see [import](import.md) and [benchmarks](benchmarks.md)).

 ### VPE Shader Graph Materials

-The HDRP translator has special handling for VPE's measured metal and rubber shader graphs:
+The translator has special handling for VPE's own shader graphs, which plain glTF cannot represent:

-- metal shader graph materials export as `vpe.metal`
+- metal shader-graph materials export as `vpe.metal`
-- rubber shader graph materials export as `vpe.rubber`
+- rubber shader-graph materials export as `vpe.rubber`
+- DMD (dot-matrix display) materials export as `vpe.dmd`
+- HDRP fabric/silk materials export as `vpe.fabric.silk`

-- each profile stores a `TemplateName` so the player can clone the matching measured-material template
-- each profile also carries a `vpe.lit` fallback payload derived from exposed shader graph properties
+`vpe.metal`, `vpe.rubber` and `vpe.dmd` store a `TemplateName` (in their `VpeShaderGraphProfile` block) so the player can clone the matching measured-material template. `vpe.metal` and `vpe.rubber` additionally populate the profile's sibling `Lit` field with a `vpe.lit` fallback derived from the exposed shader-graph properties; `vpe.fabric.silk` carries its own `vpe.lit` fallback plus HDRP thread/fuzz hints.

-At runtime, an HDRP player should prefer the template path when it has the same measured-material library available.
-If the template is missing, the carried Lit fallback keeps the package renderable.
+At runtime, an HDRP player should prefer the template path when it ships the same measured-material library.
+If the template is missing, `vpe.metal` and `vpe.rubber` fall back to their carried Lit payload so the package stays renderable. `vpe.fabric.silk` also carries a Lit fallback for renderers without fabric support, but the HDRP resolver needs the fabric template specifically. `vpe.dmd` has no Lit fallback — without its template the DMD material is skipped.